Ilingu/exercism-downloader/README.md

 # Exercism Downloader TUI 🐚

+#### Little TUI/CLI written in Go, that automate the task of downloading an exercism exercise and then open it with vscode at the right path.

 ## Purpose 👀

-#### Little TUI/CLI written in Go, that automate the task of downloading an exercism exercise and then open it with vscode at the right path.
+It's my first TUI app, so I wanted something simple but complete (go will just execute commands under the hood...)

 ## Install